kate-bagenzo/windowpane/README.md

 ## 🤖 CHANGELOG
 ### 1.1
+- NEW: two commands for easily changing the css properties of the main elements, SETBG and SETFG
-- changing link text in config works properly
+- changing link text in config now works properly
-- generated folder is properly written if deleted
+- the generated folder is now properly created if its been deleted
 - script.txt is now properly cleared of CRLF returns
-- bookmarks are now properly unique
+- bookmarks are now actually unique
 ### 1.0.1
 - user color settings no longer affect the skip page
 - image pages are no longer draggable